frederic-perez/Cardiac-electrophysiology/glossary.md

 __defibrillator__ _n_ An electrical device used to counteract fibrillation of the heart muscle and restore normal heartbeat by applying a brief electric shock.
 __deflect__ _v_ To turn aside or cause to turn aside; bend or deviate.
 __deflectable__ _adj_ Able to be deflected. _Deflectable catheter._
+__diverticulum__ _n_ A pouch or sac branching out from a hollow organ or structure, such as the intestine. _Left atrial diverticulum._
 __dyslipidemia__ _n_ An abnormal concentration of lipids or lipoproteins in the blood.
 __dysplasia__ _n_ Abnormal development or growth of tissues, organs, or cells.
 __dyspnea__ _n_ Difficulty in breathing, often associated with lung or heart disease and resulting in shortness of breath.
 Also called air hunger.